 Q2: What are the enrollment requirements to receive federal aid and loans?

-*Second repeats of passed courses are excluded for federal aid purposes.
+**For undergraduates seeking their first degree, second repeats of passed courses are excluded for federal aid purposes.

 Q3: How does cost of attendance differ for an Ecampus student?

-A3: The estimated cost of attendance (COA) for an Ecampus student contains the same budget components as an on campus student.
-Even though you are living off campus, housing and dining expenses are included in your budget.
-These expenses are not charged to your student account but having them as part of your COA allows us to potentially offer aid to help cover your off campus living expenses.
+A3: The estimated cost of attendance (COA) for an Ecampus student contains the same budget components as an on-campus student.
+Even though you are living off-campus, housing and dining expenses are included in your budget.
+These expenses are not charged to your student account but having them as part of your COA allows us to potentially offer aid to help cover your off-campus living expenses.
 If there is financial aid remaining after your OSU student bill is paid, you will be sent a refund that can be used for additional educational and living expenses.